 We’ll be posting more about trichotillomania with Dr. Deibler, soon.

-You can learn more about trichotillomania from the Center for Emotional Health’s information booklet and from the Trichotillomania Learning Center.
+You can learn more about trichotillomania from the Center for Emotional Health’s information booklet (PDF) and from the Trichotillomania Learning Center.
 Dr. Deibler’s web site, her Facebook page, and her YouTube channel, and you can follow her on Twitter.

 This post currently has